Yelp/clusterman/docs/source/manage.rst

 The ``clusterman manage`` command can be used to directly change the state of the cluster:

-.. command-output:: clusterman manage --help
+.. program-output:: python -m clusterman.run manage --help
+   :cwd: ../../

 The ``--target-capacity`` option allows users to directly change the size of the Mesos cluster specified by the ``--cluster`` and ``--role`` arguments.